mikro-orm/mikro-orm/docs/docs/upgrading-v2-to-v3.md

 ## Reworked entity definition

+> Implementing those interfaces is optional.

 Now it is no longer needed to merge entities with `IEntity` interface, that was polluting entity's interface with internal methods.
-New interfaces `IdentifiedEntity<T>`, `UuidEntity<T>` and `MongoEntity<T>` are introduced, that should be implemented by entities.
+New interfaces `IdentifiedEntity<T>`, `UuidEntity<T>` and `MongoEntity<T>` are introduced, that can be implemented by entities.
 They are not adding any new properties or methods, keeping the entity's interface clean.
+This is also the reason why they can be omitted.

 `IEntity` interface has been renamed to `AnyEntity<T, PK>` and it no longer has public methods like `toJSON()`, `toObject()` or `init()`.
 One can use `wrap()` method provided by ORM that